All Products

 6. Use a command-line tool to download the file

-After you obtain the URL download link:
+After you obtain the URL for the download:

-Download backups from an instance that uses high-performance local disks
+Download from high-performance local disk instances

 Prerequisites

-Before you start, make sure that the instance meets all the following conditions.
+Before you start, make sure that the instance meets all the following conditions:

 Procedure

-1. Navigate to the backup list
+1. Go to the backup list

 2. Obtain the download link